Sig Hansen Case Update: 'Deadliest Catch' Star Will Not Face Charges Over Daughter's Molestation Allegations

 The Deadliest Catch star Sig Hansen has been accused of having molested his daughter when she was a young girl, but now reports indicate that he will not be facing any criminal charges in the case.
 Hansen is a fan-favorite on the Discovery show where he is the skipper of the Northwestern, and his fans will be thrilled to hear this news.
-The molestation case is not a new one, but the allegations were recently revived and there is a civil suit in the works against the Deadliest Catch personality as well.
+The molestation case is not a new one, but the allegations were recently revived, and there is a civil suit in the works against the Deadliest Catch personality as well.

 The Seattle Times shares the latest Sig Hansen case updates.
 Reports detail that prosecutors in Snohomish County, Washington have reviewed the details from the original case and they have decided that they will not pursue criminal charges against the Deadliest Catch star.
-Hansen, 50, is accused of having molested his daughter Melissa, who was 2 years old at the time of the alleged incident.
+Hansen, 50, is accused of having molested his daughter Melissa, who was two years old at the time of the alleged incident.

 The allegations against Sig came during a contentious divorce from his first wife, Lisa Eckstrom.
 During the divorce and custody battle, Melissa was said to have told some of her relatives that Hansen had been inappropriate with her while they were together for a visit.
 Doctors examined her and social workers investigated, and Sig was initially arrested in 1990.